-To implement the Year 2035 Livable Community Reinvestment Plan and transportation system maintenance projects, tables in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area List of Priority Projects were developed, as follows:
+To implement the Year 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan and transportation system maintenance projects, tables in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area List of Priority Projects were developed, as follows:

-1. Table 1A- Bicycle/Pedestrian Priorities- Enhancement Fund, Table 1B Bicycle/Pedestrian Priorities-Alachua County-Maintained Priorities and Table 1C Bicycle/Pedestrian Priorities- City of Gainesville-Maintained Priorities - recommendations developed by the Bicycle/Pedestrian Advisory Board using the Alachua Countywide Bicycle Master Plan for guidance, are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area Advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+1. Table 1A - Bicycle/Pedestrian Priorities- Enhancement Fund, Table 1B Bicycle/Pedestrian Priorities- Alachua County-Maintained Priorities and Table 1C Bicycle/Pedestrian Priorities - City of Gainesville-Maintained Priorities - recommendations developed by the Bicycle/Pedestrian Advisory Board using the Alachua Countywide Bicycle Master Plan for guidance, are forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory and approval.

-Bicycle facility projects funded in the Transportation Improvement Program are identified in Table 6- Bicycle Facility Projects (Independent)
+Bicycle facility projects funded in the Transportation Improvement Program are identified in Table 6 - Bicycle Facility Projects (Independent)

-Pedestrian facility projects funded in the Transportation Improvement Program are identified in Table 12- Pedestrian Projects (Independent)
+Pedestrian facility projects funded in the Transportation Improvement Program are identified in Table 12 - Pedestrian Projects (Independent)

-2. Table 2A- Capacity/Multimodal Priorities - State Highway System, Table 2B Capacity/Multimodal Priorities- Alachua County-Maintained Priorities and Table 2C Capacity/Multimodal Priorities- City of Gainesville-Maintained Priorities - recommendations based upon the Year 2035 Livable Community Reinvestment Plan for guidance, are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.
+2. Table 2A - Capacity/Multimodal Priorities - State Highway System, Table 2B Capacity/Multimodal Priorities - Alachua County-Maintained Priorities and Table 2C Capacity/Multimodal Priorities - City of Gainesville-Maintained Priorities - recommendations based upon the 2035 Long Range Transportation Plan, the Livable Community Reinvestment Plan for guidance are forwarded the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area advisory committees for review and recommendation which are the forwarded to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area for review and approval.

-Capacity projects funded in the Transportation Improvement Program are identified in Table 6 - Road Construction Projects
+Capacity projects funded in the Transportation Improvement Program are identified in Table 6 -Road Construction Projects